You’ve got to be kidding me, I thought as I scrolled past the words on my feed.

 I don’t doubt it was hard or even the hardest thing she’d gone through yet.
 But her statement caught me short.

-At once, I compared our loss to her.
+At once, I compared my grief to hers.

 I’d been reeling from the sudden death of my husband at 47 years old.
 Every dream and plan we’d had together had been buried with him.
-I’d not only walked through my excruciating grief but watched our seven children push through theirs.
+I was not only walking through my excruciating loss but shepherding our seven children through theirs.

 I’d faced countless decisions on my own.
-I’d learned how to fix the washer and how to manage a rental house which was way outside my skillset.
-I’d parented tough seasons with my kids alone, begged God to help me raise them to adults and spent night after lonely night with the ache of missing.
+I’d learned how to fix the washer and how to manage a rental house which were way outside my skillset.
+I’d parented tough seasons with my kids alone, begged God to help me raise them to adults, and spent night after lonely night with the ache of missing.

 It had taken God’s grace and everything in me to let go of the life we had and take hold of the new life that was.